kirolous/TBHExport/README.md

 # Intro
-This is a simple script helps Sytems Administrators to migrate entire ToonBoom Harmony Enviroments; since that option is unavilable / not implemented in Control Center
+This is a simple script helps Sytems Administrators to migrate entire ToonBoom Harmony Enviroments; since that option is unavailable / not implemented in Control Center
 # Dependencies
 - ToonBoom harmony database server running on a linux system
 - Control Center and dbu paths have to be added to your $PATH variable .
 This is ussually already done when you install the database server